 Chinese vs Mandarin

-There really is not much of a distinction between Chinese and Mandarin other than one is only a subdivision of the other.
+There is not much of a distinction between Chinese and Mandarin other than the fact that one is only a subdivision of the other.
 Chinese is the general term of the language used while Mandarin falls under it.
-They basically differ depending on how well people know about the language and use it in communicating.
-For example: When a person says “They speak Chinese.” he is generally referring to the language as a whole being spoken by Chinese people notwithstanding regional varieties since he has no knowledge about it.
-On the other hand, when someone comments, “They’re speaking Mandarin.” he is being more specific, so he understood and is not ignorant about the Chinese language at all.
+They differ depending on how well people know about the language and use it in communicating.
+For example: When a person says “They speak Chinese.” he is referring to the language as a whole being spoken by Chinese people notwithstanding regional varieties since he has no knowledge about it.
+On the other hand, when someone comments, “They are speaking Mandarin.”
+He or she is being more specific.
+This implies that the person understands the difference between the two and is not ignorant about the Chinese language at all.

 • Chinese is a broad language term that encompasses more than just a single dialect, branching from Sino-Tibetan family of languages.